Watch this video to learn how Stream automates publishing into AVAIL Channels

 - If you choose to monitor a DFS path, ensure the Stream file server exists as a DFS namespace for the selected path or else an error message will appear.
 (In Windows Explorer, right click the folder and go to the DFS tab for a list of namespaces that the folder exists in).

-IMPORTANT NOTE: When choosing what directories to monitor, it is important to choose folder paths that your employees use to access your file server.
-All published Stream content within AVAIL will point to the base path that you select here.
 This means that mapped drives selected during this step must be mapped identically on end users’ machines (same drive letter and mapped location).

 For each of these folders you can monitor subfolders by checking the box as indicated.
 This means that any file changes within the subfolders of these directories will also be reflected in our AVAIL channel.
 Unchecking this box means that we will ONLY see changes that occur in that specific folder.
 Any subfolder changes are ignored.

-You can remove any one of these folders from the Stream definition by clicking the button in the respective folder’s row.
+Helpful tip: You can remove any one of these folders from the Stream definition by clicking the button in the respective folder’s row.

 Step 3 — Filter